 - a.
 Radio communications;

 - b.
-Telephone communications;
+Telephone communications; and

 - c.
-NCIC/VCIN communications;

-- d.
-Alarm monitoring, if applicable; and
+Alarm monitoring, if applicable.

-- e.
-Electronic data communications, if applicable.

 COMMENTARY: The written directive should establish these functions and specify activities associated with each.
 In small agencies, one person may be responsible for all functions.
 In larger agencies, these functions may be separated and staffed accordingly.